lenn0n/devGuide/frontend/beginners-guidelines.md

 **TreeShaking** - is an approach of optimizing bundles, removing unwanted codes, white spaces that significantly improves overall web performance.

 **rem vs. em** - em is a unit in css that represents the font size of the parent element.
 For example, you have a div element with font-size: 10px, the child will inherit it and if you set 2em, it will double the font size to 20px.
 (1em * parent font size).
-While on the other hand, rem is a root em that pertains to HTML font size.
+While rem is a root em that pertains to HTML font size.
 This mean if you set 20px in the root html, it will be equivalent to 1rem, 2rem would be 40px font size.